 As Phyllis Richman wrote about us, “[m]aking great pizza isn’t all that difficult.
 You need good yeast dough – left to rise long enough to develop the flavor.
 Then a tomato sauce of quality, cheese that’s delicious and fresh herbs from the garden, honest olive oil and vibrant toppings.
 Plus a good hot wood-burning oven.
 In other words, all it takes is a commitment to quality.
 That’s what makes the difference at Pizzeria Paradiso.”

-Pizzeria Paradiso provides table service to 100 customers in Dupont Circle including a 20 seat outdoor patio, 140 customers in Georgetown and 120 customers in Old Town.
-The menu is supplemented by an extensive beer list at all three locations, with an ever-changing draft beer selection and wine list.
+Pizzeria Paradiso provides table service to 100 customers in Dupont Circle (80 inside, 20 outside), 140 in Georgetown, 60 in Hyattsville, 120 in Old Town, and 140 in Spring Valley.
+The menus are supplemented by an extensive beer list with Georgetown showcasing a Game Room!

 All locations are open seven days a week for lunch and dinner, with continuous service through the afternoon and late-night dining hours on Fridays and Saturdays.
 Our pizzas and appetizers are available for carryout from all locations.